RelaySC/relay-bot/README.md

 # inn-bot
 Discord Bot for use in the Imperial News Network channel.
 Makes use of [elizabot.js](http://www.masswerk.at/elizabot/) to have natural language conversations and fetches data from [Roberts Space Industries](https://robertsspaceindustries.com/) for Star Citizen funding, citizens and UEE commands.

-More information coming soon. **This project is currently a work in progress.**

 ## How to Use
 In order to use this you'll need at least NodeJS installed.
 It helps to have Git to clone the repository.
 ```